Sunglasses in Florida

 What are polarized lenses?
 Polarized lenses are specially designed to filter out certain types of glare that tend to radiate upward from horizontal surfaces when sunlight bounces off of these surfaces.
 They are recommended for tasks such as boating, fishing, skiing, golfing, jogging, and driving.
 Most polarized lenses will bear a label identifying them as such.

 What types of glasses can I choose from?
 We are able to provide you with a wide range of sunglass options.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip- on or wraparound glasses that simply fit over your lenses.
 If you’d rather not wear that much equipment on your head all at once, you can order a pair of prescription “shades,” or you can order glasses that darken when exposed to bright light.

 What additional types of protection should I consider?
 If you worry about light, including harmful UV, leaking in through sides or top of your sunglasses, wear a broad-brimmed hat to reduce some of this exposure.
 If you use prescription eyewear to correct your eyesight, you may also want to think about getting a pair of UV-blocking contact lenses in your prescription.
 These lenses may be worn alongside a non-prescription pair of sunglasses for optimum eye protection.

-For more information on choosing the right sunglasses, contact our offices in Boca Raton, FL, Lighthouse Point, Fl, or Coral Springs, FL today.
+For more information on choosing the right sunglasses, contact our offices Lighthouse Point, Fl, or Coral Springs, FL today.